Politico-Socio issues stay ever with us. Gain perspective deciding if these words resonate with your understanding and

 Confusion exists in American society about what is racism and what is prejudice.
-It is understandable because of the crossover.
-This causes the interchangeable use of one word for the other.
+It is understandable because of the crossover, society seems to use the terms interchangeably.
 In popular culture, racism has been oversimplified.
-Youth call things racist to describe points of view with which they do not agree.
+Youth call things "racist" describing points of view with which they do not agree.
 The true meaning of a racist, or racism is lost to the connotation dragon of popular culture.
 In this article, the differences between what is racism and what is prejudice receive attention.

 What Is Prejudice?